 Want basic computer skills needed to be successful in college and the world of work?
 This course will give you the basics of office programs such as Microsoft Office.
-Microsoft Office is a productivity suite with a word processing program (MS Word), spreads heet software (MS Power Point), and databases (MS Access).
+Microsoft Office is a productivity suite with a word processing program (MS Word), spreadsheet software (EXCEL), presentation software (MS Power Point), and databases (MS Access).
 In addition to learning office skills, other areas like web design and animation will be explored.
+This is a foundation course for students pursuing a career pathway in Information Technology, Business, Marketing & Entrepreneurship and other careers where computer knowledge is required.